 "Making a World of Difference"

 The Global Ambassadors Program provides an opportunity for UH Hilo international students to serve as "cultural ambassadors" in the local community.
-They present cultural, sociological and economic impressions of their societies to Big Island schools and to community professional and civic organizations.
+They present cultural, sociological and economic information about their cultures and countries to Big Island schools, UH Hilo classes, and community organizations.

 International Buddy Program

-Are you interested in being connected with another UH Hilo who will help you get adjusted to UH Hilo and Hawaiʻi and help you learn about local and US American cultures?
+Are you interested in being connected with another UH Hilo who will help you get adjusted to UH Hilo and Hawaiʻ and help you learn about local and US American cultures?
 The International Buddy Program matches first-year international students with other students (mostly from Hawaiʻi and the US), and you meet informally throughout the semester as well as at monthly informal social gatherings.
-If you are an international student who would like to be matched with a buddy, please submit this form to the International Student Services & Intercultural Education office or the Center for Global Education & Exchange.
+If you are an international student who would like to be matched with a buddy, please submit this form to the International Student Services & Intercultural Education office.
 If you are an American student who would like to volunteer as a buddy to a new international students, please read the roles and responsibilities of a buddy, and if interested, submit this application form.

 Global Lens Film Series

-The Global Lens film series is intended to promote intercultural understanding through film and to expose audiences to new voices from relatively unfamiliar parts of the world.
-The series will provide a platform for exceptional storytelling and open windows into the diverse world in which we live.
-The powerful, authentic narratives in the films can foster trust and respect between disparate cultures and mitigate the negative impacts of cultural prejudice, misunderstanding, and misperception.
-Check back for the schedule of films for the 2013-2014 academic year.
-Click here to see the schedule of films shown during the 2012-2013 year.
+The Global Lens film series is a critically acclaimed showcase of award-winning, independent narrative features from around the world.
+The films are intended to promote intercultural understanding through film and to expose audiences to new voices from relatively unfamiliar parts of the world.
+The series provides a platform for exceptional storytelling and opens windows into the diverse world in which we live.
+The powerful, authentic narratives in the films can foster trust and respect between diverse cultures and mitigate the negative impacts of cultural prejudice, misunderstanding, and misperception.
+Admission is free.

 Mauna Kea Volunteers